ooominds/OOOM_RSE/onboarding.md

 ### Site licensed software

-The main point of access to get licensed software as a PhD student or staff at the university of Sheffield is via the [CiCS software website](https://www.sheffield.ac.uk/software/).
+The main point of access to get licensed software as a PhD student or member of staff at the university of Sheffield is via the [CiCS software website](https://www.sheffield.ac.uk/software/).

-Head there and request the following software:
+Some site licensed software that you will find useful as an ooominder is:

 - MATLAB
+- Mathematica
 - Intel Parallel Studio XE Composer

 Make sure you are logged into your MUSE account first.